-You may not realize that your cat’s mouths play a large part in their overall health.
+You may not realize that cat’s mouths play a large part in their overall health.
 Our dental services include teeth cleaning and polishing, tooth extractions and minor oral surgery.
 We also offer dental radiology to help us determine which teeth are causing problems.
-Cleaning of tartar is accomplished with an ultrasonic scaler / polisher instrument very similar to equipment your dentist or hygienist uses.
+Cleaning of tartar is accomplished with an ultrasonic scaler/polisher instrument, very similar to equipment your dentist or hygienist uses.
 In addition, our dental procedures include the treatment of cavities, gum disease and various periodontal problems.
 Once the procedure is performed, all our instruments are sterilized to prevent the spread of disease between patients.
-Our veterinarians at West Hill Animal Clinic will do a check of your dog or cat’s teeth during each annual wellness exam and often during any of your visits.
+Our veterinarians at West Hill Animal Clinic, will do a check of your dog or cat’s teeth, during each annual wellness exam and often during any of your visits.

 What are signs of dental problems in cats?

-Signs of periodontal disease can include, bad breath, hard yellow or brown build up on the teeth known as tartar,red bleeding gums, difficulty eating or drinking, drooling, tooth loss or pain when face is touched.
+Signs of periodontal disease can include, bad breath, hard yellow or brown build up on the teeth, known as tartar, red bleeding gums, difficulty eating or drinking, drooling, tooth loss or pain when the face is touched.

 What are the causes of periodontal disease?

 Periodontal disease starts with the buildup of plaque (a colourless film that contains bacteria) on the tooth’s surface.
-If the plaque is not removed or brushed away then it can create an infection that will destroy your cat’s gums and the tissue as well as the bone holding the teeth in place.
-And when left over longer periods of time the plaque then turns into a hard yellow or brown build up called tartar.
+If the plaque is not removed or brushed away, then it can create an infection that will destroy your cat’s gums and the tissue, as well as the bone holding the teeth in place.
+When leftover longer periods of time, the plaque then turns into a hard yellow or brown build-up, called tartar.

 What is feline tooth resorption?